 Reaching sexual maturity, females change from black to a yellowish-beige color and both males and females leave their natal family groups.
-Crested Gibbons have been estimated to have a 30 to 40 year lifespan.
+Crested gibbons have been estimated to have a 30 to 40 year lifespan.
 Gibbons are almost completely arboreal.
 As their Latin name Hylobates, “dweller in the trees”, indicates, they spend most of their time in the tall trees of the canopy.
-Nomascus concolor are diurnal and sleep in tall, thick trees near a food source.
+Nomascus concolor is diurnal and sleep in tall, thick trees near a food source.

-Although they may eat buds, leaves, bark, flowers, small vertebrates, insects, and eggs, the majority of their diet is composed of sugar rich fruits such as figs. They move from tree to tree by an arboreal form of locomotion called brachiation, in which Gibbons swing from branch to branch only using their long arms to support their body weight.
+Although they may eat buds, leaves, bark, flowers, small vertebrates, insects, and eggs, the majority of their diet is composed of sugar rich fruits such as figs. They move from tree to tree by an arboreal form of locomotion called brachiation, in which gibbons swing from branch to branch only using their long arms to support their body weight.

 Only a few other apes and monkeys have adapted this unique form of movement.
 Gibbons are masters at brachiation reaching airborne distances of 15 m (50ft) and going as fast as 56 km/h (35mph).
-Gibbons communicate mainly through loud vocalizations, but also with physical interactions and facial expressions.
+Gibbons communicate mainly through vocalizations, but also with physical interactions and facial expressions.